Hybrid Events

 Hybrid Events with SlideSync

-With SlideSync’s webcast platform, you can engage participants on-site and online equally.
+With SlideSync’s webcast platform, you can engage participants on-site and online equally:

-Visualization of SlideSync Webcast platform
+Visualization of the SlideSync webcast platform

 Moderated question and answer sessions (Q&A)